tu-team/2/doc/emotions/affective and appraisal aspects/appraisal.md

 1. Fear/Terror
 1. Shame/Humiliation

-We used Tomkins affective appraisal described in "A primer of affect psychology" by Vernon and Kelly [primer_affect_psychology].
-The main factor that influence affective appraisal is brain activity that has three main behaviour trends: increase, decrease or stay stable.
+We use Tomkins affective appraisal described in "A primer of affect psychology" [primer_affect_psychology].
+The main factor that influences affective appraisal is brain activity that has three main behaviour trends: increase, decrease or stay stable.

-According to Kelly quickest increase of brain activity triggers **surprise**, a bit slower increase - **fear/terror**, and most moderate - **interest/excitement**.
+According to Kelly: quickest increase of brain activity triggers **surprise**, a bit slower increase - **fear/terror**, and most moderate - **interest/excitement**.

 Moderate steady CNS activity triggers **distress/anguish**, while high steady activity triggers **anger/rage**, both of them negative.
 It worth to note that the higher distress CNS activity the easier is switch to anger.
 We could interpret this like: the longer person is in distress state the easier he/she could be switched to anger state.